Pidu2/project2-dkm/infos/thoughts.md

 Open:
 - DKMS all of it or only key recovery (etc.)?
 - SSI / DKMS -> SSI how deep?
 Key recovery only SSI?
-- Decentralized vs. distributed (naming)
+- Decentralized vs. distributed (naming) -> to check
 - NuCypher example (called DKMS), what's this?
-- Swisscom connections?
+- Swisscom connections? -> Mrs Laube will check for connections

 Document layout:
 - Introduction